MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 - Descriptions of the features that make your snap appealing to the intended users.

 :::tip Tip
-Some studies estimate users read only 20-28% of text on any screen, so write about your snap with language that’s impactful, clear, and direct.
+Some studies estimate users read only 20-28% of the text on any screen, so write about your snap with language that’s impactful, clear, and direct.
 :::

 ## Embedded in existing flows